OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 ### Installing git-review
 `git-review` is used to contribute changes back to the OpenSwitch project.

-Install `git-review` as described [here](http://www.mediawiki.org/wiki/Gerrit/git-review), if not already installed on the development machine.
+1. Install `git-review` as described [here](http://www.mediawiki.org/wiki/Gerrit/git-review), if not already installed on the development machine.

-* Setup git-review
+* Set up the git-review.
 ```bash
 $ git-review -s
 ```